dotnet/dotnet-monitor/README.md

 [Docs](documentation/README.md) - Learn how to install, configure, and use dotnet-monitor.

+## Survey

+[Survey](https://aka.ms/dotnet-monitor-survey) - Provide anonymous feedback on your experience using dotnet-monitor.

 ## Building the Repository

 See [building instructions](documentation/building.md) in our documentation directory.